06M4tt/RaspMania/README.txt

       31(enter)                         37(down)									                      13(down)

-This program is thought to be executed in the background meanwhile StepMania is played Raspberry is supposed to be correctly attached to a controller linked to the pins showed up here It will NOT terminate by itself
+(Raspberry is supposed to be correctly attached to a controller linked to the pins showed up here) This program is thought to be executed in the background meanwhile StepMania is played It will NOT terminate by itself
-Any error in the circuit will NOT be handled by this program The first player will use the arrows, the second the keys w,a,s and d
+Any error in the circuit will NOT be handled
+The first player will use the arrows, the second the keys w,a,s and d